adamofarch/nextbige_assignment/README.md

 **Step 4**: Access the application
   - You can test the application either with Postman or just CURL requests at `http://localhost:8000/api/<endpoint>`
-  - **IMPORTANT**: Username and Password for the Admin Panel will be attached with the Email

 ## Method 2: Local Environment